 “Lavender” As a Symbol

 For those who may have missed the cultural reference of the term “lavender” in the title of the bill, it is sometimes used to refer to gay men.
-According to the LGBT project, “Just as in the 1890s mauve symbolized homosexuality, the shade of lavender…became the symbol of homosexuality in the 1950s and 1960s.
+Wikipedia notes, “Just as in the 1890s mauve symbolized homosexuality, the tone of lavender…became the symbol of homosexuality in the 1950s and 1960s.
 The first usage was in the 1920s to indicate an effeminate style.”

 Purpose of the Bill